cristobalcl/resume/output/cv.md

 Summary
 =======

 More than 10 years of professional experience in the software industry and university research groups.
-Expertise in developing, deploy and manage server-side software and web services.
+Expertise in develop, deploy and manage server-side software and web services.

 Education
 =========